Another story from the hotel now. We’ve already heard about the real hauntings that I

 Chrissy’s birthmark was the same as Remy’s.
 In the same place as everyone else’s (obviously).
 On both of their wrists was the number 27.
 That was the thing with the birthmarks.
 Everybody could pick someone with a number close to their own.
 Unless you’re too high or too low.
 That’s one of the reasons I’d always been single, but that’s another story.
 Chrissy was a few months younger than Remy, and by the time her LP came around, it was anybody’s guess if he’d still be around, at least the kid would be born, and who knew, maybe he’d be luckier.
 Just because his folks were both 27s, didn’t mean he’d be a 27.
 If he was lower they’d be too dead to reap any benefit from it.

-If you’re like a 40 or a 50 or even an 80, basically long enough to benefit from it, you have a kid and that poor little scrap of life comes out in single figures, you get to retire, well, for five years.
+If you’re like a 40 or a 50 or even an 80, basically a number high enough to benefit from it, you have a kid and that poor little scrap of life comes out in single figures, you get to retire, well, for five years.
 Four before, one after.
 (Or one before and four after, if that’s all the maths allows.)
 All on the government’s bill.
 Your old job waiting for your return.

 And the birthmarks were the reason I always wore long sleeves.
 The birthmarks didn’t develop until you were two years old (unless you were a 1), so there was no official record of anyone’s number.
 It was illegal to request the information too, like at a job interview.
 It could be used to discriminate.
 Unless you were a cop or a soldier or something like that, the government never knew.
 So yeah, my folks always told me to cover up, and they were serious as shit when they did.
 So I covered up.
 And stayed single.
 Girls always wanted to know your number.
 Christ it was worse than the discussion of how many women you’d slept with.
 No, I’m not a virgin, before you ask.
 Yes, prostitutes.
 No, I don’t feel bad.